bernhardAxonIvy/doc/source/engine-guide/configuration/docker-container.rst

 :dev-url:`docker-samples </link/docker-samples>` GitHub repository.

-.. _configuration_containers_licence:
+.. _configuration_containers_license:

-Licence
+License
 *******

-You can provide the licence either by:
+You can provide the license either by:

 * Packaging it as part of your docker image in the :file:`configuration` folder: